Rkcr7/Digitara-Frontend/README.md

    http://localhost:5173/
    ```

-### Testing with Sample Receipts
+### Testing with Sample Data

-The repository includes sample receipt images in the `sample-receipts/` directory for testing:
-These samples demonstrate various receipt formats, currencies, and languages that the system can process.
+The `test/` directory contains various assets to facilitate thorough testing of the application's receipt processing capabilities across a wide range of input scenarios.
+Please refer to that directory for testing materials.

 ---